 If he’s looking for a way to switch up his favourite drink, using golden rum — like this kind from Cornwall — produces what bartenders call a dirty mojito.

-For the brother who is partial to an old-fashioned
+For the brother who is partial to St. Germain

 For the brother who shops on Depop